YoinkBird/cyclesafe/report/report.md

 make the other correspond to the 'historical crash data' -->

-Create application for scoring routes in real time.
+Create navigation application for scoring routes in real time.
 This will provide a familiar interface to allow end-users to make use of safety scores while also taking advantage of the highly optimised services offered by third-party route planners.
 This is developed as an interface to the route scoring model which allows the end-user to conveniently factor in safety scores while planning their route.
 Develop framework for managing crash data.
 This includes facilitating the use of data from different sources and the management of features throughout the various stages of the modelling process.
 Produce machine learning model.
 Follow the CRISP-DM process to produce a thorough machine learning product developed according to widespread industry standards.
 This will be implemented as a machine learning model which finds a relationship between environmental factors and safety of a route.

 <!--
 (May want to redefine according to less severe injuries, e.g. "safe" as "able to ride away")